As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 "It wasn't just a coincidence that communities of color end up in some of the most undesirable places," says Miya Yoshitani, executive director of the Asian Pacific Environmental Network, which focuses on environmental justice issues affecting working-class Asian and Pacific Islander immigrant and refugee communities.

 Yoshitani explains that policies like redlining — a practice, beginning in the 1930s and banned by the Fair Housing Act in 1968, in which neighborhoods were marked high-risk for mortgage lenders in large part based on their racial makeup — forced people of color into less desirable areas.
-In Baltimore, the city's hottest neighborhoods, many of which are predominantly African-American, still line up fairly consistently with the neighborhoods marked "hazardous" on a 1937 map created by the Home Owners' Loan Corporation.
+In Baltimore, the city's hottest neighborhoods, many of which are predominantly African American, still line up fairly consistently with the neighborhoods marked "hazardous" on a 1937 map created by the Home Owners' Loan Corp.

-"People of color, African-American communities, indigenous communities in the beginning and then immigrant communities as they came to the United States were not given a choice about where they could live, where they could raise their families, where they could work," Yoshitani says.
+"People of color, African American communities, indigenous communities in the beginning and then immigrant communities as they came to the United States were not given a choice about where they could live, where they could raise their families, where they could work," Yoshitani says.
 "Those choices were made for them and that legacy continues today."

 In the majority of the cities NPR mapped, poverty was linked to heat, adding a second layer of risk to an already at-risk population.
 This is not only because poverty itself is a health hazard, but because poverty is also tied to other factors that can make it harder to get cool.

-"People with money of course can do that a lot better than people with less money," says Dr. Georges Benjamin, executive director of the American Public Health Association.
+"People with money, of course, can do that a lot better than people with less money," says Dr. Georges Benjamin, executive director of the American Public Health Association.

 He says no one is immune to climate change, but wealthier people can more easily control their exposure to heat by using air conditioning — which on its own contributes to climate change — or even by moving to a cooler part of the city.